Can the City Attorney give me legal advice?

 Does the City Attorney attend City Council and all City board meetings?

 The City Attorney attends all City Council meetings.
-Attorneys from the office staff City boards and commissions that make quasi-judicial decisions—meaning that they take evidence and must base their decisions on the evidence provided.
+Attorneys from the office attend and advise City boards and commissions that make quasi-judicial decisions—meaning that they take evidence and must base their decisions on the evidence provided.
 Most of these boards decide land use issues and are governed by State law requirements.
-Attorneys do not typically staff boards that give policy advice to the City Council but may present information to those boards from time to time.
+Attorneys do not typically attend or advise boards that give policy advice to the City Council but may present information to those boards from time to time.

 How can I contact the City Attorney's Office?